 Plus, travel in Colombia continues to be an excellent bargain compared to other countries in South America.
-While it’s not as cheap as in Ecuador or Bolivia, your money will go a lot farther than it does in Brazil, Argentina, Chile, or Uruguay.
+While it’s not as cheap as Ecuador or Bolivia, your money will go a lot further than it does in Brazil, Argentina, Chile, or Uruguay.

 Explore the Numerous Parks and Plazas

 The natural beauty and unique climate of Medellín is something to behold.
 Set 4,905 feet (1,495 meters) above sea level in a valley surrounded by tall green mountains, its close proximity to the equator ensures constant spring-like temperatures year round.

 The pleasant weather lends itself well to enjoying the dozens of parks and plazas to be found in and around the city.
 Each space offers its own unique design and personality, with all of them being excellent places to grab a seat and watch the locals go about their daily lives.